DoliCloud/DoliMods/htdocs/ovh/README-update-ovh-lib-with-composer.txt

-* Then load ovh lib and dependencies with: composer require ovh/ovh vX.Y.Z -W
+* Then load ovh lib and dependencies with: composer require ovh/ovh vX.Y.Z -w